 Pre-booking online is simple and can help you save money, the earlier you book the cheaper it should be.

 2. Shop around

 You don’t have to park at the official airport car park as there are lots of independent off-site car parks offering good deals.
 Fortunately, there are a number of websites which will search for the best airport parking deals for you (both on-site and off-site).
 It’s best to try a couple of these as there may be the odd exclusive deal.
 Two to try are travelsupermarket.com and holidayextras.co.uk.
+(Holiday Extras also offers travel insurance if you are yet to sort out insurance for your trip).
 But when booking be mindful of the bus transfer time to the terminal as well as the security level of your car park.
 Sometimes the official onsite car parks are only a few pounds more expensive than the off-site car parks but are much more convenient.